 Research at The University of Manchester has led to the development of a new class of high performance, low density magnesium alloys.

-Through a range of outreach activities, Manchester's School of Materials has sought to inspire the next generation of engineers.
+Through a range of outreach activities, Manchester's Department of Materials has sought to inspire the next generation of engineers.

-Read the best research coming out of the School of Materials in the latest edition of the Faculty of Science and Engineering's In Abstract.
+Read the best research coming out of the Department of Materials in the latest edition of the Faculty of Science and Engineering's In Abstract.

 Benefiting the public

-Researchers involved with the School of Materials explain how their work can have a positive impact for the wider general public:
+Researchers involved with the Department of Materials explain how their work can have a positive impact for the wider general public: